mvysny/mvysny.github.io/_posts/2023-5-15-linux-wireless-usb.md

 for no apparent reason, and the wifi basically stops working.
 When pulling out the dongle from the machine, the black plastic wrap seems to move a bit, and the dongle feels warm.
 I'll observe this a bit more.
+This could be also caused by the Network Manager, skipping through access points like crazy.
+The wifi feels unreliable though.